marcinwalczak2/WritingPortfolio/README.md

 # Welcome to my Portfolio
-this is a work in progress
-hellogit
+This is currently a work in progress.
+The anticipated end result is a fully functional static webpage portfolio that will list my portfolio, an About Me page, and a contact form.